carpentries-incubator/geospatial-python/episodes/05-access-data.md

 on the downloading time.
 More information on the COG format can be found [here](https://www.cogeo.org).
 :::

-We also ask for scenes intersecting a geometry (in this case, a point).
-In Python, geometrical objects are typically defined using the `shapely` library:
+In order to get data for a specific location you can add longitude latitude coordinates (World Geodetic System 1984 EPSG:4326) in your request.
+In order to do so we are using the `shapely` library to define a geometrical point.
+Below we have included a center point for the island of Rhods, which is the location of interest for our case study (i.e. Longitude: 27.95 | Latitude 36.20) .
+You can change that to the region of your preference.

 ```python
 from shapely.geometry import Point
 point = Point(27.95, 36.20)  # Coordinates of a point on Rhodes
 ```

+Note: at this stage, we are only dealing with metadata, so no image is going to be downloaded yet.
+But even metadata can be quite bulky if a large number of scenes match our search!
+For this reason, we limit the search by the intersect of the point (by setting the parameter `intersects`) and assign the collection (by setting the parameter `collections`).
+More information about the possible parameters to be set can be found at the  [stac search method](https://pystac-client.readthedocs.io/en/stable/api.html#pystac_client.Client.search) documentation.

-We now can set up our search of satellite images in the following way:
+We now set up our search of satellite images in the following way:

 ```python
 search = client.search(